gateio/gateapi-java/docs/MultiCollateralLoanApi.md

 Query the current interest rate of the currency

-Query the current interest rate of the currency in the last hour.
-The current interest rate is updated every hour.
+Query the current interest rate of the currency in the previous hour.

 ### Example